NORTH WALES COAST RAILWAY: THE TRAINS

 Couplers: BSI automatic between sets, semi-permanent bar within sets.

-Brakes: Disc, electro-pneumatic operation
+Brakes: Disc, electro-pneumatic operation.

-Compiled by Charlie Hulme.
+Compiled by Charlie Hulme 2021.
 Comments welcome